-4 Things I’m Giving Myself Permission To Do in 2023
+4 Things I’m Giving Myself Permission To Do In 2023

 I've said in the past that I'm not really into resolutions, but that's not entirely true.
 By nature, I am quite resolute—when I put my mind to something, I'm going to stick to it.
 It's more that I don't wait for January 1 to make these decisions, the whole concept of 'new year, new me' is lost on me.
 My resolutions come at any time, and they're usually dictated by a shift in perspective.
 I've spent more than half of my life in therapy, and doing self-work has been integral to furthering my personal growth—so I often have breakthroughs and shifts in consciousness that alter how I move forward in life.